Lamb & eggplant curry

 Photos by Julia Laxer

-This delicious curry uses eggplant two ways with a number of different seasonings and ingredients to make a terrific lamb curry.
+This delicious dish uses eggplant two ways with a number of different seasonings and ingredients to make a terrific lamb curry.

 Lamb and eggplant work very well together in many types of dishes and in curry they pair perfectly.
 By using the eggplant two ways you get some that basically melts into the dish while the second batch provides a nice texture contrast with the meat.